Clinical Supervision and Consultation

 Working as a counselor can be fun, rewarding, and fulfilling.
 It can also challenge you.
 Learning interventions and the unsolvable question of "but what do I say?!" is stressful.
 Therapist life will challenge what you know about people and even what you know about yourelf.
 Working with a clinical supervisor is an important piece of becoming a successful therapist.
 Importantly, consistent supervision is also critical to meeting your licensure requirements.
 At RAFT Counseling, we aim to offer support, tools, and a safe space for therapists.

-During supervision at RAFT, you will strengthen your work with clients.
+During supervision at RAFT Counseling, you will strengthen your work with clients.
 We are excited to share strategies and interventions that support your positive impact in our communities.
 We want to partner with therapists that care about their work with clients.
 You support your client in building on their strengths, adding tools, and processing what keeps them stuck.
 Likewise, we want to offer the same for you.
 We approach supervision with a strengths-based approach.
 We want to build on your values, priorities, and goals as a clinician.
 We prioritize relationships, building trust in supervision so that you have a space to explore the impact of therapist life on you.
 We want you to feel confident as a clinician and are excited to welcome you to our therapist community!

-Working Toward your License in Colorado?
+Working Toward your LMFT or LPC in Colorado?

 FAQs About Supervision and Consultation